 |Unrestricted||There are no restrictions, all codes will be executed.|

 By default, the execution policy is set to Restricted.
-It will hinder PRTG from executing scripts, therefore we cannot use them.
+It will hinder PRTG from executing scripts, therefore you cannot use them.

-We need to set it first.
-Because the scripts are always executed by the PRTG Probe service (the PRTG Probe is a 32 bit application), we need to use the 32 bit PowerShell:
+So first, you need to set the execution policy.
+Because the scripts are always executed by the PRTG probe service (the PRTG probe is a 32-bit application), we need to use the 32-bit PowerShell:

 - Open Windows PowerShell (x86), respectively Windows PowerShell (32-bit) as Administrator.

 - Set the ExecutionPolicy to RemoteSigned with the following command:

-- Remember that when the device is located on a remote probe, you need to do the steps on the Remote Probe system, not on the PRTG Core Server system.
+Remember that when the device is located on a remote probe, you need to take the steps on the system where the remote probe is installed, not on the PRTG core server system.

 2. Install the PowerShell script

-Next, we'll have to check the output of the script.
-We only have two options here:
+Next, you will have to check the output of the script.
+There are only two options: